 If you have excellent personal credit and solid income, a personal business loan may be an option.
 Just remember that your personal assets are on the line if you default.
 The same goes for a home equity loan.
 While this may be a viable source of funding for your new business, you’re at risk of losing your home if your business struggles and you’re unable to make your loan payments.

-Bottom line, a traditional loan that may seem out of reach isn’t the only way to fund your new business.
+A traditional loan that may seem out of reach isn’t the only way to fund your new business.
 Think strategically to access the capital you need to keep your business running in the often challenging early days.
-And always be sure to weigh the risk and effort involved when considering sources for funding your startup.
+Always be sure to weigh the risk and effort involved when considering sources for funding your startup.